Previous Post: From Gowrie Park To Cradle Mountain

 It had rained off and on during the night and the tent was wet as I tucked the fly and the inner tent into their separate bags.
 With all my gear loaded, I cycled over to the Cradle Mountain Discovery Park kitchen/dining building for my usual breakfast – an oatmeal concoction and a couple of cups of coffee.
 It was 7:45 – overcast but not raining.
 I was hoping it stayed that way.

 The first hour of the seventy-kilometer ride to Rosebery, my goal for the day, went along nicely.
 Even though I was now on A10 and heading down into the “wild” West Coast, the terrain was still mostly flat and Monday morning traffic was very light.
-It looked like I would be treated to a nice gentle downhill run until I got to that one final uphill before Rosebery that would have me coasting into town.
+It looked like I would be treated to a nice gentle downhill run until I got to that one last uphill before Rosebery that would have me coasting into town.

 And then – it started raining!
 About fifteen minutes passed and I was cycling along when a vehicle – a pick-up truck – stopped.
 The driver waited until I pulled up next to him and then told me to put my bike in the back and hop in!
 I told I was fine and that I’d just keep pedalling.
 I’m sure he thought I was nuts as he insisted yet again.